 You could be subject to laws administered by the AMF.

 For guidance on the applicability of securities laws to cryptocurrency offerings, refer to:

-Do you want to offer the public a means of buying or selling currencies via an automated distributor without the intervention of a natural person?
+You want to offer the public a means of buying or selling currencies through an automated distributor without the involvement of a natural person?

 Equity crowdfunding and peer-to-peer lending

 You’re planning to operate an equity crowdfunding portal or a peer-to-peer lending platform?
 You’re an issuer seeking to raise money through a portal or platform?